axelerant/engg-handbook/content/docs/how-we-work/security.md

 ---
 title: Security
 weight: 3
 description: Security is an everlasting concern in the world of software engineering.
-Understanding what security means in the context of your work and the various vectors which might be responsible to compromise your system's security is extremely important.
+Understanding what security means in the context of your work and the various vectors that might be responsible to compromise your system's security is extremely important.
 ---

 # Security